signalpoint/dg_curtain/README.md

 # dg_curtain

 The Curtain widget for DrupalGap 8.
-A must have widget for slide menus and revealing content.
+A must have widget for slide menus, context menus and revealing content.

-With a `curtain` widget, you can easily place button that toggles the visibility of some content or reveals a slide menu.
+With a `curtain` widget, you can easily place button that toggles the visibility of some content, reveals a context menu or reveals a slide menu.

 ```
 var html = dg.theme('curtain', {